deajan/tcpping/README.md

 ## fork of elder tcpping v1.8 script running with newer traceroute binary

-This script is a fork of Richard Van de Berg's tcpping script, original version found [here](https://github.com/deajan/tcpping/tree/original-1.8), supporting newer traceroute binaries.
+This script is a fork of Richard Van den Berg's tcpping script, original version found [here](https://github.com/deajan/tcpping/tree/original-1.8), supporting newer traceroute binaries.
 Usage is the same and should work out of the box for smokeping.

-It comes with various improvements like language agonstic functionality, better error detection, debug, and removed tcptraceroute dependancy.
+It comes with various improvements like language agonstic functionality, better error detection, debug, and removed tcptraceroute dependancy, sub second pings and statistics.

 So far, tests have been done with:
 - CentOS 7: v2.0-2.3 tested (with traceroute 2.0.22 and bash 4.2.46(2)-release)